 For example, if you had to dig yourself out of an unavoidable hole one week then it doesn’t really make sense that there’s then a vicious circle of consequential problems for other projects the following week.

-However if you saved a client from a certain embarrassment of their own making and need to take it a bit easy to recover; if you can hit your own key commitments then it’s hard to imagine why there’d be a problem - the bottom line is that it’s the results that count, not hours.
+However, if you saved a client from a certain embarrassment of their own making and need to take it a bit easy to recover, and if you can hit your own key commitments, then it’s hard to imagine why there’d be a problem.
+The bottom line is that it’s the results that count, not hours.